infiniticg/Infiniti-KMT/README.md

 Used Swagger to document the RESTful API, and provided a link to the Swagger API;????

 ### Requirement g)
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0; We completed overall accessible testing to meet Section 508 of the Americans with Disabilities Act and WCAG 2.0.
-We made corrections as necessary to be section 508 compliant. ?????
+We made corrections as necessary to be section 508 compliant as shown in [this document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_ADA_testing.pdf>)

 ### Requirement h)
-Created or used a design style guide and/or a pattern library; We created and used a design style guide.  ?????
+Created or used a design style guide and/or a pattern library; We created and used a [design style guide](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_Style_Guide.pdf>)

 ### Requirement i)
 Performed [usability tests](<https://github.com/infiniticg/Infiniti-KMT/tree/master/Documentation/UsabilityTesting>) with people; Our focus was to identify 'real' users that we associated with our personas to make sure we could follow user stories to completion.